laksh0820/Online-Judge/README.md

 For running the app, just run the app.py file

-NOTE: Make sure that all the environment variable are listed in the .env file and
+NOTE 1: Make sure that all the environment variable are listed in the .env file and
       run "source .env" on the bash shell to ensure all the environment variable are defined.

+NOTE 2: Host machine should be running UNIX OS as the commands used for running the C files are compatible only with UNIX bash shell.